PropForth6/PropForth6/doc/README-setup-notes.txt

 goterm
 [/code]
 [notice the goterm help message when gotern is executed without parameters]

+Notice: when you type "goterm" into the command prompt after the environment variables are set, the response is no longer "goterm is not currently installed"; Now the response is  the "goterm" help context display.

+If you get a message "goterm not installed" when you know your've already done this, it means you need to run the pr.sh script in this current termnal window

+navigate to
+~/PropForth6/tools/mygo/pr.sh
+and run the script from that directory.

 ============ end build/install the go termnal communication programs ===